Skip to main content

 There are around 300 species of Iris.

-However, some varieties bloom earlier in spring making them popular as Easter flowers.
+Many flower during late spring and summer, though some varieties bloom earlier in spring, making them popular as Easter flowers.

-The most common colour for iris is purple but they can be found in other shades including blue, yellow, white, pink, orange, red, and black.
+The most common colour for iris is purple, though they can be found in blue, yellow, white, pink, orange, red, and black – making it easy to bring together a variety of shades for a stunning arrangement.

 Flowers by Blooming Haus